gayashiva/air_app/utils/intro.md

 <details>
 <summary>ℹ️ Info</summary>

-This app explores data from [a research project](https://www.unifr.ch/geo/cryosphere/en/projects/smd4gc/artificial-ice-reservoirs.html) that evaluated fountain efficiency and meltwater quantities of scientific icestupas in India and Switzerland.
+This app showcases the results from a [publication](https://www.frontiersin.org/articles/10.3389/feart.2021.771342/full) that evaluated fountain efficiency and meltwater quantities of scientific icestupas in India and Switzerland.
 Start by selecting a scientific icestupa from the left.
 The charts below will display the model expectation vs the validation measurements for the ice volumes.

 Some Icestupas also have a timelapse video that shows the daily variation in ice volumes seen at the respective site.